masoodqq/RestSharpAPI/README.md

 SELECT EmployeeNumbers <br>
 FROM EmploymentDetails

-The output from the Select EmployeeNumbers task is written in a variable of type Object, this variable is an input for the Foreach Loop Container and the WorkSummariesAPI is executed inside the container as many times as there are EmployeeNumbers.
+The output from the Select EmployeeNumbers task is stored in a variable of type Object, this variable is an input for the Foreach Loop Container and the WorkSummariesAPI is executed inside the container as many times as there are EmployeeNumbers.
+The parameters for this API are employee number and a date range, explained in the code.

 The code for WorkSummaries API is in file <a class="js-navigation-open link-gray-dark" title="work_summariesapicode.json" href="https://github.com/masoodqq/RestSharpAPI/blob/main/worksummariesapicode.txt">worksummariesapicode.txt</a>